kubernetes/community/contributors/design-proposals/scheduling/scheduling-policy.md

   if policy matches pod: // all specified policy rules match
     return policy.action
 ```
+ note that:
- note that rules of policies from a lower priority are superseeded by ones from a higher priority if they match.
+- rules of policies with higher priority supersede lower priority rules if they both match.
+- matching is done statically, i.e. we don't interpret logical operators (see nodeAffinity section for more details).
+- matching is considered true if a subset of a set-based field is matched.